ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

    specifications for the obs4mips data file naming convention in the ``config-developer.yml`` file).

-7. Running a preprocessing test recipe
+7. Test the cmorized dataset
 ======================================

 To verify that the cmorized data file is indeed correctly formatted